Division Heads and BIPOC Caucus Officers

 The Fairy Tales and Folk Narratives division welcomes critical scholarship on all aspects of folk narrative and culture in all media.
 This includes but is not limited to oral and literary fairy tales, folk tales, wonder tales, legend, and myth, as well as adaptations and interconnections of oral and literary tales with other media.

-Division Head: Christy Williams
+Division Head: Abigail Heiniger

 iafa.div.ftfn@fantastic-arts.org